-- Maximum Bit Rate: Set the maximum bit rate that can be used to the output video stream.
+■ Maximum Bit Rate: Set the maximum bit rate that can be used to the output video stream.
 Available options are: Unlimited, 400Mbps, 200Mbps, 100Mbps, 50Mbps.
-Selecting "Unlimited" will use up to the maximum available bandwidth in order to maintain a full framerate video stream - Note: While it is generally suggested to select "Unlimited" when streaming 4K video sources, the amount of bandwidth required can be very large and will limit the number of concurrent video streams. - Maximum Framerate: Adjusting this slider will set the percentage of frames from the source video to encode (2-100%).
-This is ideal for reducing the bandwidth requirements of high-resolution, but limited motion, sources such as slide presentations or information screens. - Note: If the framerate is lowered too far with high motion video sources, the video will become noticeably choppy.

-2) Audio over IP: The audio source to embed with the video source in the outbound AVoIP stream is selected here.
+Selecting "Unlimited" will use up to the maximum available bandwidth in order to maintain a full framerate video stream.

+Note: While it is generally suggested to select "Unlimited" when streaming 4K video sources, the amount of bandwidth required can be very large and will limit the number of concurrent video streams.

+- Maximum Framerate: Adjusting this slider will set the percentage of frames from the source video to encode (2-100%).
+This is ideal for reducing the bandwidth requirements of high-resolution, but limited motion, sources such as slide presentations or information screens. - Note: If the framerate is lowered too far with high motion video sources, the video will become noticeably choppy. - Video Select Lock for Device Button: Enable to lock the unit's source selection button. - 2) Audio over IP: The audio source to embed with the current video source in the outbound AVoIP stream is selected here.
 Selecting "Auto" will automatically switch to the detected audio source with priority given to "Line In".
-Selecting "HDMI' will embed the current HDMI video's audio source, selecting "Line In" will embed the Line In audio source.
+Selecting "Digital In" will always embed the current HDMI or Type-C video's audio source, selecting "Line In" will always embed the Line In audio source.

 Note: By default, audio will be set to "AUTO" mode.
+When the Video over IP auto scan function has been enabled this section will be greyed out and audio will be set to "Digital In".

-USB over IP: This section provides controls for the USB over IP extension functionality and enabling various USB compatibility settings.
+3) USB over IP: This section provides controls for the USB over IP extension functionality and enabling various USB compatibility settings.

-- Operation Mode: Sets the USB extension mode.
+■ Operation Mode: Sets the USB extension mode.
 Available options are Auto, Active on link (Unicast optimized), and Active per request (Multicast optimized).
-Auto mode is set by default and will automatically select the correct mode depending on the broadcast mode of the unit. - Compatibility Mode: These troubleshooting options enable specialized optimizations to solve issues when a mouse or touch panel is not responding properly.
-They should normally be left unchecked.
+Auto mode is set by default and will automatically select the correct mode depending on the broadcast mode of the unit.

-4) Serial over IP: This section provides controls for the serial over IP extension functionality by setting the RS-232 data configuration.
+- Compatibility Mode: These troubleshooting options enable specialized optimizations to solve issues when a mouse or touch panel is not responding properly.
+They should normally be left unchecked. - 4) Serial over IP: This section provides controls for the serial over IP extension functionality by setting the RS-232 data configuration.